lightning-tv/vue/docs/essentials/render.md

-## Introduction to Rendering in SolidJS with Lightning TV
+## Introduction to Rendering in VueJS with Lightning TV

-In this snippet, we are utilizing SolidJS in conjunction with Lightning TV to render a simple "Hello World" text on the screen.
-SolidJS is a declarative JavaScript library for creating user interfaces, renowned for its performance and fine-grained reactivity.
+In this snippet, we are utilizing VueJS in conjunction with Lightning TV to render a simple "Hello World" text on the screen.
+VueJS is a declarative JavaScript library for creating user interfaces, renowned for its performance and fine-grained reactivity.
 Lightning TV is a framework for building high-performance, animated TV applications.
 By combining these technologies, we can create dynamic and visually appealing interfaces optimized for TV environments.

 ```jsx
 import { render, Text } from '@lightningtv/solid';